barche/IoTaWatt_wiki_fork/Adding-Power-Channels-(CTs).md

 ### Generic Type CT

 You will recall that this is the initial model designation for a CT when a new channel is added.
 Its also a drop-down choice when editing a CT channel.
 With this model selected, you can specify any calibration factor _cal_ and phase shift for the CT.
 This method is intended for a user who knows how to develop these numbers.
 For their benefit, the _cal_ factor is the primary amps corresponding to a 1V input to the channel.
 The cal factor is typically computed by dividing the "turns ratio" of the CT by the burden resistor value.
 If the input has a burden resistor specified, you need will specify the turns ratio of the CT and the calibration factor will be computed.

+Basic installation and configuration are essentially done now.
+Use the [Input Channel Status Display](https://github.com/boblemaire/IoTaWatt/wiki/Input-Channel-Status) to see what's happening, and [Connecting to eMonCMS](https://github.com/boblemaire/IoTaWatt/wiki/Connecting-to-eMonCMS) to setup logging to the Emoncms service.